-- Maintain the Managed Long-Term Services and Supports (MLTSS) program. - Move to an integrated behavioral health delivery system for that includes a flexible and comprehensive substance use disorder (SUD) benefit. - Increase access to services and supports for individuals with intellectual and developmental disabilities. - Further streamline NJ FamilyCare eligibility and enrollment. - Explore the use of the High-Fidelity Housing First (HFHF) model to meet the needs of individuals who are at-risk for homelessness or who are considered to be chronically homeless.
+- Maintain the Managed Long Term Services and Supports (MLTSS) program. - Move to an integrated behavioral health delivery system (which includes mental health/substance use disorder) that includes a flexible and comprehensive substance use disorder (SUD) benefit. - Increase access to services and supports for individuals with intellectual and developmental disabilities. - Further streamline NJ FamilyCare eligibility and enrollment. - Explore the use of the High-Fidelity Housing First (HFHF) model to use federal Medicaid reimbursement to fund housing-specific case management for Medicaid clients who are homeless or at risk of homelessness